Featured Resident Profiles

 Clinical Rotations

-• 5 months of Harborview inpatient psychiatry
+• 3 months Harborview inpatient

-• 1 month VA psychiatry
+• 1 month Seattle Children’s inpatient

-• 2 months VA internal medicine
+• 2 months Harborview consult/liaison

-• 1 month UW neurology
+• 1 month UW Montlake consult/liaison

-• 1 month Harborview emergency room
+• 1 month Harborview psychiatric emergency services

 How many hours on average do you work each week?